RealistAI/bq_migration_automation_tool/README.md

 ## Setup
 the service consists of 4 portions as indicated by the Makefile.
-The first part of the Makefile `make install` will install all the required dependencies for the BigQuery Migration service. the other parts of the Makefile run what we see below. setup.py is run in each separate make command. the setup.py script will clone the required repos into the local file system.
+The first part of the Makefile will install all the required dependencies for the BigQuery Migration service.

+setup.py is run in each separate make command. the setup.py script will clone the required repos into the local file system.
 If the given Github repo exists already in our local file system, we will do a git pull instead. <br><br>

 ## Teradata to BigQuery Dataset Mapping
-The third part of the Makefile is the `make mapping` command, which runs the Teradata to BigQuery Dataset Mapping.
+The second part of the Makefile is the `make mapping` command, which runs the Teradata to BigQuery Dataset Mapping.
 The Teradata to BigQuery Dataset Mapping parses through the given SQL for each job, extracts the table names attached to each job, and creates a mapping configuration file that maps those tables into the correct dataset for the associated business unit. it also uploads the mapping to a BigQuery table called `teradata to bq mapping`.
 <br><br>

 ## Tranlate SQL
-The second part of the Makefile is the `make translate` command which runs the transpilation, validation and uploading to BigQuery.
-It also runs the github integration as seen below.
+The third part of the Makefile is the `make translate` command which runs the transpilation, validation and uploading to BigQuery.
+It also runs a portion of the  github integration as seen below.

 ### Transpilation
 The transpilation is the process that takes the teradata SQL and transpiles it into BigQuery SQL.